intisarHJM/notes/md/ch5.md

     - This attribute is crucial for file uploads.
     - It specifies how the form-data should be encoded when submitted to the server.
     - "multipart/form-data" is required when the form includes file upload controls.

+7. `<input type="submit" value="Upload Image" name="submit">`
+    - `type="file"` Specifies that the input element should be a file upload control, allowing users to select files from their device.

 Some additional notes:
 - "fileToUpload" in `$_FILES["fileToUpload"]` corresponds to the `name` attribute of the file input field in the HTML form.